Mariners vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have compiled a 46-35 record in games they were favored on the moneyline (winning 56.8% of those games).
+- The Mariners have won 57.3% of the games this season when they were the moneyline favorite (47-35).

-- The implied moneyline probablility in this matchup gives the Mariners a 60.8% chance to win.
+- Based on this game's moneyline, the Mariners have an implied win probability of 67.7%.

-- Seattle has had an over/under set by bookmakers 125 times, and have combined with opponents to go over the total in 63 of those games (63-58-4).
+- Seattle has played in 126 games with an over/under set, and have combined with its opponents to go over the total 64 times (64-58-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!